julien-sarik/axon/README.md

 A claim mechanism is used to prevent an event to be processed twice.
 ##### Replay
 Axon allows to replay all past events (for instance to build a new view).
+To trigger a replay of events the `resetTokens()` method must be called on the `TrackingEventProcessor`.
 To control the replay of the events Axon provides:
 - `AllowReplay` and `DisallowReplay` annotation to control what are the event handler to call when events are replayed.